fury-gl/fury/docs/source/posts/2022/2022-06-29-week-4-praneeth.rst

     :width: 300
     :align: center

-Also to enhance the visualization of the bounding box, I added a box border covering the shapes.
+Also, to enhance the visualization of the bounding box, I added a box border covering the shapes.

 `Bounding Box Borders <https://github.com/ganimtron-10/fury/tree/bb-border>`_